 Grant to “enable experts to visit other museums, collections, or materials of archaeological science at home or abroad”

-To enable young Fellows of the Society to read papers on Scottish themes at conferences of international standing within Britain or abroad
+Enabling young or student Fellows of the Society to read papers on Scottish themes at conferences of international standing

 The fund aims to support lectures in those parts of Scotland that are not currently served by the Society’s meetings